 - 1. Article 12.7 of the Agreement on the Application of Sanitary and Phytosanitary Measures ("the Agreement") provides that "the Committee shall review the operation and implementation of this Agreement three years after the date of entry into force of the WTO Agreement, and thereafter as the need arises".
 A First Review of the Agreement was completed in March 1999.2 - 2.
 At the Fourth Session of the Ministerial Conference, Ministers instructed the Committee to review the operation and implementation of the Agreement at least once every four years.
-The Second Review of the Agreement was completed in July 2005.3 At its October 2008 meeting, the Committee adopted a procedure and timetable to undertake the Third Review of the Agreement.4 This revision of the background document includes written comments received from Members by 28 November 2008, in accordance with the agreed timetable.
-The revision also updates the background document with information through to the end of 2008. - 3.
-In both the First and Second Reviews, the Committee discussions focused on implementation and operation issues related to: - Consistency (Article 5.5); - Equivalence (Article 4); - Transparency (Article 7 and Annex B); - Monitoring the use of international standards (Article 3.5 and 12.4); - Technical assistance and training activities (Article 9); - Special and differential treatment (Article 10); - Regionalization (Article 6);
+The Second Review of the Agreement was completed in July 2005.3 At its October 2008 meeting, the Committee adopted a procedure and timetable to undertake the Third Review of the Agreement.4 - 3.
+Members were invited to identify issues for discussion as part of the Third Review and any other issues they wished to have considered during the Review, by 28 November 2008.
+Members were also invited to: (i) submit papers on the issues proposed for consideration and to identify any further issues for consideration during the Review, by 9 February 2009; and (ii) submit any further papers on issues proposed for consideration, by 27 March 2009.
+Since October 2008, the Committee has held one informal meeting and one formal meeting, at which it considered issues and proposals identified by Members. - 4.
+In accordance with the procedures adopted by the Committee (G/SPS/W/228), this draft report of the Review is for discussion at the 22-24 June meeting of the Committee, and written comments by Members on this draft are to be submitted to the Secretariat by 25 July 2009. - 5.
+In both the First and Second Reviews, the Committee discussions have focused on implementation and operation issues related to: - Consistency (Article 5.5); - Equivalence (Article 4); - Transparency (Article 7 and Annex B); - Monitoring the use of international standards (Article 3.5 and 12.4); - Technical assistance and training activities (Article 9);